pkstaz/openshift-ai-3-workshop/02-deploy-model-with-llm-d.md

 ### 1.2 Apply Gateway Resources

-As a cluster administrator, create the GatewayClass and Gateway:
+Create the GatewayClass and Gateway:

 ```bash
 oc apply -f deploy/02-llm-d/gateway-class.yaml
 oc apply -f deploy/02-llm-d/gateway.yaml
 ```

+**Note:** If you see warnings about missing `kubectl.kubernetes.io/last-applied-configuration` annotation, this is expected and can be safely ignored.
+The annotation will be added automatically.

 Verify the Gateway was created: